timothyfarmer/mfl-fantasy-manager/README.md

 # mfl-fantasy-api
-A Node.js wrapper for api.myfantasyleague.com
+A Node.js wrapper for api.myfantasyleague.com inspired by smcguinness/mfl-api